 Independent of that trend, patient-doctor communication has recently taken a major shift for the online channels.
-Consequently, several dedicated platforms, programs and apps have cropped up for that very purpose.
+Consequently, several dedicated platforms, programs, apps, and software such as Actionable Findings Software, have cropped up for that very purpose.
 They have always been around, but have now risen to prominence in the wake of all the social distancing requirements and “emergency priority” getting completely redefined.

 Here is a look at how this software contributed to Covid relief efforts.